-U.S. import prices post second monthly drop on weak petroleum costs
+U.S. import prices fall, but underlying inflation stabilizing

-WASHINGTON (Reuters) - U.S. import prices fell for a second straight month in June amid further declines in the cost of petroleum products, suggesting inflation pressures could remain benign for a while.
+WASHINGTON (Reuters) - U.S. import prices fell for a second straight month in June amid further declines in the cost of petroleum products, suggesting inflation could remain benign in the near term.

+Import price pressures are, however, likely to pick up given the recent weakness in the dollar, which has declined 6.1 percent in value against the currencies of the United States' main trading partners this year.

-The Labor Department said on Tuesday that import prices decreased 0.2 percent last month after an upwardly revised 0.1 percent decline in May.
+"The focus should be on the dollar," said John Ryding, chief economist at RDQ Economics in New York.
+"If a stronger dollar represented tighter financial conditions and a disinflationary impulse, a weaker dollar implies looser conditions and an inflationary impulse."The Labor Department said on Tuesday that import prices decreased 0.2 percent last month after falling 0.1 percent in May.

-Economists had forecast import prices slipping 0.2 percent in June after a previously reported 0.3 percent drop in May.

 In the 12 months through June, import prices increased 1.5 percent.
 That was the smallest gain since last November and followed May's 2.3 percent increase.

 The year-on-year increase in import prices has slowed sharply since posting 4.7 percent in February, which was the biggest advance in five years.

+Import prices excluding petroleum edged up 0.1 percent after being unchanged the prior month.
+They have stabilized since falling last October, reflecting the dollar's depreciation, and increased 1.4 percent in the 12 months through June.

-U.S. financial markets were little moved by the report, which came on the heels of data last week showing consumer prices unchanged in June and the annual CPI rate increasing 1.6 percent - the smallest rise since October 2016.
+The report followed data last week showing consumer prices unchanged in June and the annual CPI rate increasing 1.6 percent - the smallest rise since October 2016.

+The dollar has been hurt by the benign inflation outlook and diminishing expectations of a fiscal stimulus from Washington after Republicans in the U.S. Congress struggled with healthcare reform.
+Political scandals surrounding President Donald Trump are also seen impeding his pro-growth agenda.

+The dollar fell to a 10-month low against a basket of currencies on Tuesday, while prices for U.S. government bonds rose.
+Stocks on Wall Street were trading down.

 Low oil prices are largely curbing both domestic and imported inflation pressures.
 Other factors such as declining prices for mobile phone services have also contributed to pushing inflation below the Federal Reserve's 2 percent target.